-The Toyota Supra has become a tuner icon, and mainly based around the legendary tuning ability of the 2JZ-GTE engine used in the top-ranking A80 (Mk 4) cars.
+The Toyota Supra has become a tuner icon, mainly because of the legendary tuning ability of the 2JZ-GTE engine used in the top-ranking A80 (Mk 4) cars.
 Toyota's flagship performance engine was a twin-turbo straight-six that builders quickly learned was strong enough to be tuned to make crazy amounts of power.
 The new fifth-generation Toyota Supra initially shipped with a turbocharged straight-six engine as the only option, but BMW builds this one.
-Like the 2JZ engine, though, tuners have realized it's just a strong as the 2JZ and can take plenty more power.
+Like the 2JZ engine, though, tuners have realized it's just as strong as the 2JZ and can take plenty more power.

 We're already starting to see 10-second modern Supras, as well as Supras built to do more than drive fast in a straight line.
 It's still early days for the new Supra as it's only in its second year of production, but these are our favorite builds so far.
 Plus, of course, a classic MK IV Supra build to remind us just how far tuners can take a Supra.

 The BMW B58 engine that sits under the hood of the new Supra is strong, capable, and takes to modification exceptionally well.
-In October last year, the Puerto Rico based shop Speedy Mufflers & Performance made some adjustments, bolted on some Hoosier radial drag tires, and laid down a nine-second quarter-mile time.
+In October last year, Puerto Rico-based shop Speedy Mufflers & Performance made some adjustments, bolted on some Hoosier radial drag tires, and laid down a nine-second quarter-mile time.

 It wasn't exactly as simple as that, as they made use of a lot of tuning skills and some extra equipment.
 The car had a nitrous oxide system installed, a new exhaust system, and ran on 100-octane fuel.
 The quarter-mile run was clocked at 9.9244 seconds with a speed of 133.4507 mph.

 This eye-popping machine is the opposite of a race car, and falls firmly in the show car camp.
-It belongs to the YouTuber known as The Stradman, and the extreme looks come from a widebody kit from a company called Pandem.
+It belongs to a YouTuber known as The Stradman, and the extreme looks come from a widebody kit from a company called Pandem.
 It includes revised side skirts, a new ducktail spoiler, and a monster of a rear wing that wouldn't be out of place on a Need For Speed video game car.
-It sits on an Accuair suspension system, and a custom colored set of SKÖL SK3 forged wheels measuring 20×10 inches at the front and 20x12 inches at the back.
+It sits on an Accuair suspension system, and a custom-colored set of SKÖL SK3 forged wheels measuring 20x10 inches at the front and 20x12 inches at the back.

 Not long after the Supra GR was released in the wild, master engine builder Stephan Papadakis made a video showing a teardown of the BMW B58.
 He noted and explained its potential, then, following the video, he set about tripling the engine's power for a drift car.
 From the factory, the BMW engine makes 335 hp and 365 lb-ft of torque.
 Now, the drift Supra is pushing 1033 hp and 908 ft-lb of torque with some help from Papadakis Racing's partners.
 The engine is just one component of a drift car, and it's been built from the ground up to compete in the Formula Drift Championship with Fredric Aasbo at the wheel.